LVMH: History

 LVMH completed the purchase of Tiffany in January 2021.
 In 2021, with a valuation of $329 billion, LVMH became the most valuable company in Europe.

 In January 2022, LVMH acquired a minority stake in the New York-based label Aimé Leon Dore for an undisclosed sum.
 The investment was made through the conglomerate's LVMH Luxury Ventures arm.
 In March 2022, LVMH announced the closure of its 120+ stores in Russia, pointing to "the current circumstances in the region", subsequent to the Russian invasion of Ukraine.
 An LVMH spokesperson stated the company would continue to pay salary and benefits to its 3,500 employees in Russia.
-In November 2022, it was announced LVMH had acquired the Piedmont-based jewelry maker Pedemonte Group.
+In November 2022, it was announced LVMH had acquired the Piedmont-based jewellery maker Pedemonte Group.
+In 2025, LVMH's Russian subsidiary extended the lease agreement for its office in the Citidel business centre on Zemlyanoy Val Street in central Moscow.

 On 24 April 2023, LVMH became the first European company to reach a $500 billion valuation.

 In November 2023, LVMH agreed to acquire the Los Angeles-based eyewear brand Barton Perreira for $80 million.

 In June 2024, LVMH acquired Swiza, the owner of L'Epée 1839, a Swiss manufacturer known for high-end clocks and 'horological creations'.
 L'Epée 1839 produces intricate clocks, including those with perpetual calendars and tourbillons.

 In 2024 LVMH's revenue reached 84.68 billion euros, or 1% organic growth for the year.

+In 2025, MHCS (part of Moët Hennessy and Louis Vuitton) applied for the registration of four champagne trademarks in Russia.
+According to Rospatent, these are the Moet & Chandon, Dom Pérignon, Ruinart, and Mercier brands.

-In September 2025, following the death of Giorgio Armani, it was disclosed that LVMH had been named in Armani’s will as a preferred buyer of a minority stake in the company.
+In September 2025, following the death of Giorgio Armani, it was disclosed that LVMH had been named in Armani's will as a preferred buyer of a minority stake in the company.
 The plan provides for an initial 15% purchase within 18 months, with the option to increase this to as much as 54.9% over the following three to five years.

 In November 2025, LVMH's watchmaking unit purchased a minority stake in Swiss manufacturer La Joux-Perret—a subsidiary of Citizen Watch Group.

+In the first half of 2025, LVMH reported a 4% fall in revenue and a 22% plunge in profits.
+This is due to unexpected turbulence in the luxury market.